AmineMezghanni/AmineMezghanni/README.md

 # Hi, I'm Amine Mezghanni! 👋

-I'm a **second-year computer science student** at the `Faculty of Sciences of Sfax` and an aspiring **Data Scientist** passionate about solving real-world problems using data.
+I'm a **third-year computer science student** at the `Faculty of Sciences of Sfax` and an aspiring **Data Scientist** passionate about solving real-world problems using data.

 ### 🔭 What I'm Working On
 - Enhancing my skills in `machine learning` and `data analysis`